pkali/scorch_src/MANUAL_EN.md

     * boxy - just like bump, except that the "ceiling" also reflects projectiles (green color of the screen frame)
     * rand - at the beginning of each round, one of the above 4 ways the walls work is drawn.

-    During gameplay, the current mode of the walls is represented by the color of the screen frame: none - black, wrap - purple, bump - blue, boxy - green.
+    During gameplay, the current mode of the walls is represented by the color of the screen frame: none - black, wrap - purple, bump - dark blue, boxy - green.

 Select options with cursor keys or a joystick.